matvore/hesokuri/README.md

   you specify `{:except BAR}`, then every branch will be live-edit except for the ones in the set `BAR`.

-You can edit a configuration file while the Hesokuri process is running, and it will automatically restart with the new configuration.
+You can edit a configuration file while Hesokuri is running, and it will automatically restart with the new configuration.

 An annotated, real-world configuration file may look something like this:
 ```Clojure